 Be Aware of Appropriate Bedtimes and Wake Times

 For most children, a bedtime between 7 and 8:00 p.m. is entirely appropriate, which coincides with starting the day between 6:30 and 7:30 a.m.
 Many parents don’t realize that a later bedtime can actually result in your child fighting sleep, which can result in nap resistance, and, not surprisingly, a number of the above symptoms of sleep deprivation.

 Be aware of your child’s caffeine intake, as well as the amount of screen time.
 Try to schedule your errands or outings around your child’s naptimes, and don’t agree to extracurricular activities if they interfere with bedtimes.

 It’s also a good idea to get outside for a bit each day.
 So go on a walk, play in the grass, or have a picnic lunch.
 Be aware that sunlight interferes with the production of melatonin, so plan your outings around naptimes, coming inside out of the sun at least an hour before you plan to have your child get ready to sleep.

 Know Your Child’s Sleep Cues

-Chances are that by the time your child acts ‘tired’, it’s already too late.
-Watch for tired cues, such as rubbing his eyes, yawning, lack of focus, or general crankiness.
+Chances are, by the time your child acts ‘tired’, it’s already too late.
+Watch for tired cues, such as rubbing eyes, yawning, lack of focus, or general crankiness.
 When you miss your child’s sleepy cues, you may notice that he is suddenly wired, jumpy, and frantic.
 This also means that it will be harder for him to wind down for sleep.
-So watch carefully.
+Watch carefully.